mootootwo/lox/part-5.md

 I used the Phi character `Φ` because it's low-res representation looks like a little tie-fighter and I thought it was a decent space ship.
 I think I originally saw that idea on some ancient DOS game.
 I also wrote the worlds worst Standard Deviation algorithm to give each one a random vivid (not greyish) paint job.
 I'm much more proud of this than I have any right to be.

 ### Stuff
-- move entites so they are stored on the map class
+-x move entites so they are stored on the map class
 - move entity rendering loop (not entity.draw()) to map class
-- test if entity is on a visible tile before drawing
-- make sure that player is passed into entities list -x create a place for NPCs to spawn (this will be docking ports) -- add function to get random unblocked docking port --x add function to get random free tile (for player placement)
+- test if entity is on a visible tile before drawing -x make sure that player is passed into entities list -x create a place for NPCs to spawn (this will be docking ports) -- add function to get random unblocked docking port --x add function to get random free tile (for player placement)